• Python Generator and texte

 ferdinandF

-Hello @yaya, without any further questions we will consider this topic as solved by Friday, December the 17th.
+Hello @wuzelwazel, without any further questions or postings, we will consider this thread as solved by Friday the 4th, February 2022.
 Thank you for your understanding, Ferdinand

 0 Votes